ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 Would ``Unfolding`` be expanded by another constructor, all these functions would still compile but some would become semantically wrong, laying an additional burden on the code author.

+Actually, a `recent issue <https://gitlab.haskell.org/ghc/ghc/-/issues/21831>`_ (point 1) has to do with ``isEvaldUnfolding`` and ``isValueUnfolding`` returning ``False`` for too many input values.
+Had we had Or patterns, the code authors probably would have thought more thoroughly about the other cases instead of using a wildcard pattern.

 Effect and Interactions
 -----------------------

-The main effect of or patterns is twofold:
+The main effect of Or patterns is twofold:

-1. With or patterns developers can avoid ``_`` wildcard patterns which can unintentionally match constructors as types are being extended.
+1. With Or patterns developers can avoid ``_`` wildcard patterns which can unintentionally match constructors as types are being extended.

 2. Or patterns allow more code reuse as right hand sides can be shared by many patterns.